Chris's

 interests in, and activities on, the waterways.

-I have lived afloat on the waterways for over twenty years.
-These have
+I have lived afloat on the waterways since 1973.
+This has

-been a continuation of an interest which started off with building model
+been the culmination of an interest which started off with building model

 boats in my childhood, building a canoe in my 'teens and moving up through